Police wants Dzaleka Refugee camp moved to Karonga

 IG Kainja said the geographical location of the facility is barring police officers to successfully handle illegal immigrants claiming a refugee camp is not supposed to be at the heart of the country but rather along bordering districts.

-He has then asked PAC to facilitate the moving of Dzaleka refugee camp to Karonga saying the police is wasting a lot of public funds in returning the refugees from Dzaleka as the camp is far from the border.
+He has asked PAC to facilitate the moving of Dzaleka Refugee Camp from Dowa to Karonga saying the police is wasting a lot of public funds in returning the refugees from Dzaleka as the camp is far from the border.

 In his response to the IG’s request, Vice chairperson for PAC Nedson Poya said the request is so valid and has since assured him that the concerns will be looked at though he said the matter involves several ministries and departments.